axldns/AXLX-framework/README.md

 To make sure an attribute value will go through code evaluation, use dollar sign as a prefix.
 E.g.

     <txt width='$stage.stageWidth/2' height='$stage.stageHeight/2'/>
 This applies to any native flash object properties available within ActionScript documentation.
-However, within AXLX framework, there are certain properties of certain classes that do not require dollar sign prefix in attribute value to contain not compled ActionScript.
+However, within AXLX framework, there are certain properties of certain classes that do not require dollar sign prefix in attribute value to contain uncompiled ActionScript.
 They actually expect a String, which is going to be evaluated when needed.
 If you prefix such with dollar sign, evaluation will either occur to early (not wanted) or you'll make a reference to other object containing the right string to evaluate (advanced).

 List of attributes that don't need dolar sign to evaluate value: